 - Keep coarse aggregates cool by storing them in the shade or with mist,

 - Cool down the cement – cement is stocked in silos, and often retains high temperatures from the factory,

 - Pour concrete at night/outside of peak temperatures.

 The Giatec Solution for Hot Weather Concreting

 The temperature of your concrete is not the same as the ambient temperature.
 Factors like humidity and wind can also impact the curing process.
 Usually, you want to keep the temperature of your concrete under 160°F (70°C).
-For this reason, finding a solution to accurately monitor the temperature of your placed concrete is very important.
+For this reason, finding a solution to accurately monitor the temperature of your placed concrete and choosing the right web concrete monitoring device is very important.